-We have audited the accompanying consolidated financial statements of Electric Reliability Council of Texas, Inc. (ERCOT), which comprise the consolidated statements of financial position as of December 31, 2023 and 2022, and the related consolidated statements of activities and net assets and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of Electric Reliability Council of Texas, Inc. (ERCOT), which comprise the consolidated statement of financial position as of December 31, 2024 and 2023, and the related consolidated statements of activities and changes in net assets and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of ERCOT as of December 31, 2023 and 2022, and the changes in its activities and net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of ERCOT as of December 31, 2024 and 2023, and the changes in its activities and net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.